mawojapow/freesnowboarding/urara/posts/gopro/+page.svelte.md

 Innsbrooklyn

-The Patscherkofel STAIR !
+ Patscherkofel STAIR !

 When I lived @Kofel and heard he did that.
-Man, it blew my mind the J-Line Rides.
+Man, it blew my mind few J-Line Rides!

-Shoutouts Kofel Homies (& IBK Gs)
+Shoutouts Kofel Homies IBK Gs 🙏

 Lorenz, your crazy and I love it.